Battle of Rocroi: Aftermath and significance

 The French lifted the Siege of Rocroi but were not strong enough to move the fight into Spanish Flanders.
 The Spanish regrouped rapidly and stabilized their positions.
 The year 1643 ended in a stalemate, which was enough of a success for France.

 However, the battle was of great symbolic importance because of the high reputation of the Army of Flanders.
 Melo in his report to the King called it "the most considerable defeat there has ever been in these provinces".

 The proof of strength was important for France.
 At home, it was seen as a good omen for the new king's reign, and it secured the power of Anne of Austria as queen regent for the four-year-old Louis XIV, and of the newly appointed Prime Minister Mazarin.
 Both Richelieu and Louis XIII had distrusted Anne (a sister of Philip IV of Spain), but as regent, she confirmed Mazarin, Richelieu's protégé and political heir, and the French war policy maintained its direction.

 The battle established the reputation of the 21-year-old Enghien, whose numerous victories would win him the name "the Great Condé".

 Abroad, it showed that France remained strong despite its four-year-old king.
-The following decades would see supremacy in Europe move slowly from Habsburg Spain to Bourbon France, as the absolute monarchy in France overpowered the Spanish imperial power.
+The following decades would see military hegemony in Continental Europe move slowly from Spain to France, as the absolute monarchy in France overpowered the Spanish imperial power.
 Mazarin had maneuvered to have space to cope with the Fronde and to turn the tide slowly against the Spanish in France and in the Low Countries.
 Turning to alliance with England, he defeated the Spanish at the Battle of the Dunes and took Dunkirk in 1658, leading to the Treaty of the Pyrenees in 1659.
 Although Spain looked to be all-powerful as late as 1652, the peace settlement reflected the demise of Spain's mastery of Europe in the late 1650s.

 In media

 A 2006 Spanish movie, Alatriste, directed by Agustín Díaz Yanes, portrays this battle in its final scene.
-The soundtrack features in the scene a funeral march, La Madrugá, composed by Colonel Abel Moreno for the Holy Week of Seville, played by the band of the Infantry Regiment "Soria" No. 9, the successor of the "bloody Tercio", which participated in the battle, the oldest unit in the Spanish Army.
+The soundtrack features in the scene a funeral march, La Madrugá, composed by Colonel Abel Moreno for the Holy Week of Seville, played by the band of the Infantry Regiment "Soria" No. 9, the successor of the "Bloody Tercio", which participated in the battle, the oldest unit in the Spanish Army.